 Check out a few of the ways honors students spent their summer.

-Seeking solutions to issues in education
+Seeking solutions to teacher recruitment issues

 Developing the skills of a modern marine scientist